Atmospheric river storm drenches California, snow piles high

 Flash-flood watches remained in effect through Thursday afternoon for a wide area encircling the San Francisco Bay Area.
 In Santa Cruz County, evacuation orders for about 5,000 people were downgraded to a warning, meaning people should be ready to go.

-Pacific Gas & Electric was continuing to work on restoring power after reconnecting about 75% of the 575,000 customers who lost electricity Tuesday and Wednesday.
+Pacific Gas & Electric was working to restore power after reconnecting about 75% of the 575,000 customers who lost electricity Tuesday and Wednesday.

 About 1,000 homes and businesses were without electricity in northern Nevada, where the effects of the storm also forced school closures in several counties.